Traffic sign: History

 The earliest road signs were milestones, giving distance or direction; for example, the Romans erected stone columns throughout their empire giving the distance to Rome.
 According to Strabo, Mauryas erected signboards at distance of 10 stades to mark their roads.
 In the Middle Ages, multidirectional signs at intersections became common, giving directions to cities and towns.

 In 1686, the first known Traffic Regulation Act in Europe was established by King Peter II of Portugal.
 This act foresaw the placement of priority signs in the narrowest streets of Lisbon, stating which traffic should back up to give way.
 One of these signs still exists at Salvador street, in the neighborhood of Alfama.

 The first modern road signs erected on a wide scale were designed for riders of high or "ordinary" bicycles in the late 1870s and early 1880s.
 These machines were fast, silent and their nature made them difficult to control, moreover their riders travelled considerable distances and often preferred to tour on unfamiliar roads.
 For such riders, cycling organizations began to erect signs that warned of potential hazards ahead (particularly steep hills), rather than merely giving distance or directions to places, thereby contributing the sign type that defines "modern" traffic signs.

 The development of automobiles encouraged more complex signage systems using more than just text-based notices.
 One of the first modern-day road sign systems was devised by the Italian Touring Club in 1895.
 By 1900, a Congress of the International League of Touring Organizations in Paris was considering proposals for standardization of road signage.
-In 1903 the British government introduced four "national" signs based on shape, but the basic patterns of most traffic signs were set at the 1908 International Road Congress in Paris.
+In 1903 the British government introduced four "national" signs based on shape, but the basic patterns of most traffic signs were set at the 1908 World Road Congress in Paris.
 In 1909, nine European governments agreed on the use of four pictorial symbols, indicating "bump", "curve", "intersection", and "grade-level railroad crossing".
 The intensive work on international road signs that took place between 1926 and 1949 eventually led to the development of the European road sign system.
 Both Britain and the United States developed their own road signage systems, both of which were adopted or modified by many other nations in their respective spheres of influence.
 The UK adopted a version of the European road signs in 1964 and, over past decades, North American signage began using some symbols and graphics mixed in with English.